Simonster04/simple_shell/README.md

 # Simple Shell
 ### Medellin 2019

-## What is simple shell
+## What is "simple shell"
-*our version of simple shell using in C programming languages, building a sketch about of LINUX shell.
+our version of simple shell using in C programming languages, building a sketch about of LINUX shell.

 ### hsh